CyberSecuriTim/dns-overview/README.md

 - Step 0: Access the Domain Controller and Domain Client VMs
 - Step 1: Creating a DNS A-Record on the DNS Server (forward DNS lookups - domain names to IP addresses)
 - Step 2: Examining and Interacting with the Domain Client's Local DNS cache
-- Step 3: Examining and Intercating with the Domain Client's Local DNS Host File
+- Step 3: Examining and Interacting with the Domain Client's Local DNS Host File
 - Step 4: Creating a CNAME (canonical name) DNS record (think of this like an alias for a domain name)

 <h2>Actions and Observations</h2>